djp424/creator/README.md

-# Creator
+# Creator Overview
-A program that creates programs

-## What Creator Does
 1. Creates a program in your current directory based off the language you want to work with.
-Will add a number to the end of it if filename (base) already exists.
+Will add a number to the end of the filename (base) if it already exists.
-2. Opens your program for editing
+2. Opens your program in your editor.

 ## Installation

 ### Requirements
 1. Python
-2. Python Plugins
+2. Python Plugins (TODO: needs to be updated)
-3. Install Alias (#Alius)
+3. Update Alias

 ### Alias
-Add an alias to your .bash_profile to copy templates over.

-Example (needs to be updated):
+Open your .bash_profile and add the following line to it (TODO: needs to be updated):
 ```
 alias create='cp /Users/dparsons/Code/creator/templates/base.py .; atom .'
 ```